-This last week I’ve been prepping for a custom architectural tour that we are doing for a big convention group, and I did a lot of wandering the city, weaving in and out of buildings kind of like how we did on our Nonsensical Walk a few days ago.
+This last week I’ve been prepping for one of the custom tours that we are doing for a big convention group.
+I did a lot of wandering the city, weaving in and out of buildings kind of like how we did on our Nonsensical Walk a few days ago.
 On my walk, I began to wonder about the story behind Chicago’s Art Deco architecture.

 Art Deco Style